Southwest Zone

 Coos and Curry counties

 Coquille Valley Wildlife Area (CVWA) in Coos County is open to public access.
 Permits for access are required and are available, free of charge, at the kiosk located in the parking lot along North Bank Road.
 You must access CVWA through this point.
 Please fill out the upper half ("A" half) of the permit and deposit it in the slot located on the post of the kiosk.
 Sign and carry the lower half ("B" half) with you while you enjoy CVWA.
-At the end of your visit please fill out the B half and deposited it in the same slot.
+At the end of your visit please fill out the B half and deposit it in the same slot.

 CVWA, both Winter Lake and Beaver Slough Tracts, are open to seven-day-a-week access from Feb.
 1 through Aug.
 31. From Sept.
 1 through Jan.
 31 Winter Lake Tract is open to public access Wednesdays, Saturdays, Sundays and holidays while Beaver Slough Tract remains open seven days a week.